 Existing mental health problems

-If you already have a mental health problem, then you may be finding the coronavirus (COVID-19) outbreak particularly challenging.
-The advice above should help, but here are a few extra things that you may want to think about.
+If you have a mental health problem, then you may have found the coronavirus (COVID-19) outbreak particularly challenging.
+Here are a few extra things that it might help to think about.
 This advice is part of comprehensive guidance provided by Mind.

 Managing difficult feelings or behaviours to do with hygiene, washing or fears of infection